Bansco/subilo/README.md

 Once Thresh is running and exposed to the internet on your VPS is time to [add the GitHub webhook to a repo](https://developer.github.com/webhooks/creating/).

-Create a webhook the sends `push` events to the webhook URL (`<domain-running-thresh>/webhook`).
+Create a webhook that sends `push` events to the webhook URL (`<domain-running-thresh>/webhook`).

-Thresh responds wih a "job id" in the case a webhook triggered a job.
+Thresh responds with a "job id" in case a webhook triggered a job.
 Which can be used to see the log file online:

 ```
 GET <domain-running-thresh>/logs